 (approximately 12% of broking and agency execution revenue)

 Where the Group executes transactions on certain regulated exchanges in respect of client buy or sell orders, and then 'gives-up' the trade to the relevant client.
+Sellers of financial products

 We create value for...